markvr/shibboleth-idp-dockerized/README.md

 This fork attempts to maintain backwards compatibility with the Unicon image, to make upgrading to v4 as easy as possible.

+See the end of this file for v3 to v4 upgrade instructions.

 ## Creating a Shibboleth IdP Configuration

 Assuming that you do not already have one, create your initial IdP configuration by run with: